Quick/Nimble/README.md

 Kick
 ======

-Behavior Driven Development styled matchers in Swift.
+A Matchers Framework for Swift.

 Setup
 -----